 4th Myth: If I exercise, I can eat whatever I like.

 Exercise is an important part of a healthy life-style, so if you have recently begun exercising or if you exercise regularly—this is great.
 Exercise promotes a sense of well-being and helps to increase your lean-muscle mass which burns up more calories than body fat.
 However, if your diet is full of sugary, starchy, highly processed/refined foods or if your portion sizes are larger than needed, then your weight-loss will be limited and may possibly plateau.
 In terms of how the body converts stored body fat to energy, it is more determined by the food you eat than exercise.
-So please don’t give up your exercise, but now begin to nutritionally balance your diet see my Food Pyramid to help you get your proportions right.
+So please don’t give up your exercise, but now begin to nutritionally balance your diet.

 5th Myth: If I skip a meal, I will lose weight

 For a few people whose body type is identified as predominantly as ‘Kapha’ in the science of Ayurveda (click here to do the quiz), this might work if the meal skipped is the evening meal.
 However, if your body type is predominantly Pitta or Vata and/or if the meal skipped is either breakfast or lunch, then this is likely to backfire.
 Why?
 The body needs the vast majority of its nutrients and energy early in the day.
 If you skip breakfast your basal metabolic rate (the rate at which you burn up calories just to live) will be slower than if you had eaten it.
 If you skip lunch, you are likely to eat far more in the evening, possibly eating more in total than if you had had lunch, because your hunger levels will be high and willpower lower.
 Eating late in the evening, will lead to your digestive system working at a time when it is supposed to be resting and so this results in an ineffective digestive system which is more prone to store body fat than if you had eaten the majority of your food earlier on in the day.